iam-mhaseeb/Automate-Excel-Reporting-with-Python/README.md

 ## Find it's video on Youtube

-* [Automate Excel Reporting with Python](https://youtu.be/gkX0XAZSThE) - Video on using & explaining this code on Youtube.
+* [Automate Excel Reporting with Python](https://youtu.be/gkX0XAZSThE) - Video on explanation of this code on Youtube.

 ## Contributing